Ys-sudo/holyWorkouts/README.md

 npm install

+yarn

 npm run dev

-yarn

-npm build
+npm run build

 ```

+for build you need a node.js sever.
-the preview is live at: **localhost:8080** in your browser.
+for dev the preview is live at: **localhost:8080** in your browser.

 Either ways i am still working for my previous job until 20th may.